varnish/libvmod-xkey/README.rst

     # The backend is responsible for setting the header.
     # If you were to do it in VCL it will look something like this:
     sub vcl_backend_response {
-        # Use the header vmod to add multiple headers for multiple keys
-        set beresp.http.xkey = "purgeable_hash_key";
+        set beresp.http.xkey = "purgeable_hash_key1 purgable_hash_key2";
     }

 DESCRIPTION
 ===========

-This vmod adds one or more secondary hashes to objects, allowing fast purging on all objects with this/these hash key/s.
+This vmod adds secondary hashes to objects, allowing fast purging on all objects with this hash key.
-Hash keys have to be separated by one or more "space" characters.
-Space characters: {' ', '\n', '\t', '\v', '\f', '\r'}.

 You can use this to indicate relationships, a bit like a "tag".
 Then clear out all object that have this tag set.
 Two good use cases are